tisztamo/Junior/prompt.md

 Fix the following issue!

-Seems like the prompt is not being sent to the api.
+y/n is better than yes/no

 # Output Format

-./change.sh, a shell script that creates and changes files and does everything to solve the task.
+Encode and enclose your results as ./change.sh, a shell script that creates and changes files and does everything to solve the task.
-Files should be heredoc.
+Files are small, so prefer to heredoc full files, avoid using sed.
+Assume OSX.
-Assume OSX. npm and jq are installed.
+npm and jq are installed.
-EXAMPLE:
-change.sh:
+Avoid any text outside the script!

+EXAMPLE START

 ```sh
 #!/bin/sh
 # Goal: Display a relevant example output.